 It is the duty of the IDB Group under its Articles of Agreement to make arrangements to ensure that funds provided by the IDB Group are used only for their intended purposes.
 In furtherance of this duty, the IDB Group has established procedures and instruments for sanctions proceedings in situations where a firm or individuals (Party) commits a Corrupt and Fraudulent Practice in relation to an IDB Group-financed activities.

 Based on the findings of a GIO investigation, the IDB Group, through the Integrity Oversight Committee, may determine that the IDB Group will impose sanctions on a Party for Corrupt and Fraudulent Practices.
 Sanctions that the IDB Group may impose include Reprimand, Conditional Non-Debarment, Debarment, Debarment with Conditional Release; or Restitution or Remedy.
-Debarred entities are then ineligible from future IDB Group-financed activities, either permanently of for designated period of time.
+Debarred entities are then ineligible from future IDB Group-financed activities, either permanently or for a designated period of time.

-The IDB Group may also decide that another International Financial Institution’s or legal or regulatory body’s determination that a Party has failed to adhere to appropriate ethical standards, as defined by any established system of principles, rules, or duties, including the laws or regulations of a state, constitutes that Party’s failure to maintain the highest ethical standards as required by the IDB Group’s Integrity and Anti-Corruption policies.
-As such, the IDB Group may chose to debar a Party concurrent with a period of time designated by the other IFI or legal regulatory body.
+The IDB Group may also decide that another International Financial Institutions or legal or regulatory body’s determination that a Party has failed to adhere to appropriate ethical standards, as defined by any established system of principles, rules, or duties, including the laws or regulations of a state, constitutes that Party’s failure to maintain the highest ethical standards as required by the IDB Group’s Integrity and Anti-Corruption policies.
+As such, the IDB Group may choose to debar a Party concurrent with a period of time designated by the other IFI or legal regulatory body.

 Integrity Oversight Committee